Australian mom convicted of killing 4 children loses appeal

 The New South Wales state Court of Appeal dismissed her application for a review of a judge’s ruling that “makes her guilt of these offenses even more certain.”

-Her last hope of early release now lies with a petition for a pardon lodged this month with New South Wales Gov. Margaret Beazley.
+Her last hope of early release now lies with a petition for a pardon lodged this month with the state governor.
 Folbigg’s convictions would still stand, but she would be released.

 The petition carried the signatures of 91 scientists, medical practitioners and related professionals including two Nobel laureates.